-This is an extended degree programme for mature students looking to return to study and wanting to progress to a range of degrees (both full and part-time) in the social sciences, arts and healthcare.
-The course is 1 year part-time plus 3 years full-time or 5/6 years part-time, depending on your progression choice.
+This is an extended degree course for mature students looking to return to study and wishing to progress to a range of degrees (both full and part-time) in the social sciences, arts and healthcare.

 We know that many mature and part-time students face unique challenges including balancing academic study with family and employment commitments.
 For that reason, the Lifelong Learning Centre provides specialised guidance, advice and support to mature and part-time students, from pre-application right through to graduation and beyond.

-The foundation year is taught by the Lifelong Learning Centre at the University of Leeds.
-Staff work closely with you during the foundation year to help identify the degree choices that are most appropriate for you and map out your plans to work towards a successful progression.
+Staff work closely with you during your foundation year to help identify the degree choices that are most appropriate for you and map out your plans to work towards a successful progression.
 You’ll know from the beginning of your journey what your academic goals need to be and will be provided with guidance throughout the year to help you be as successful as you can be.

-Core modules support you in becoming an independent learner ready for study at university and you will be encouraged to explore your own learning experiences in a stimulating and supportive way.
+Your core modules are designed to support you in becoming an independent learner ready for study at university and you will be encouraged to explore your own learning experiences in a stimulating and supportive way.
 You will also study either a data handling or applied information literacy module.
 Depending on your chosen progression route you will study a module focusing on one of human biology, child development and learning or social sciences.

 |LLLC0119||Academic and Personal Development||20|

 |LLLC0145||Applied Information Literacy||10|